Nancy LT Hamilton, author

 - Jett Sett – a thermoplastic used for a variety of things: tool making, jaw protecting, holding work, etc.

-- Setting Burs – High Speed Steel – HSS is recommended because of its long life.
+- Setting Burs – High-Speed Steel – HSS is recommended because of its long life.
 Always use your burs with a lubricant.
 I recommend using a liquid lubricant like Liquid Bur Life or 3-In-One Oil.
 Used for cutting seats for faceted stones

-- Round Burs – High Speed Steel – used for cutting seats for faceted stones, azures, cleaning burs, etc.
+- Round Burs – High-Speed Steel – used for cutting seats for faceted stones, azures, cleaning burs, etc.

 - French shop shears – will cut up to 20g metal (even though they recommend 26g or less but, personal experience has shown they will cut 24, 22 and 20 0 it’s up to you.)
-You can use them to cut smaller pieces of metal and wire but, they will leave an uneven, rough edge which will need to be flattened and smoothed.
+You can use them to cut smaller pieces of metal and wire but, they will leave an uneven, rough edge that will need to be flattened and smoothed.
 I also use mine to cut solder.

 - Wire Cutter – flush cutters These are more like clippers.
 Generally used to cut wire.

 - Bergeon Tubing Cutters – a clamp to hold tubing and wire while cutting.
 The cheaper cutters leave too much wiggle room for the blade to move in, resulting in uneven tubing and wire cuts.

 - Tracing paper